 What Are The Odds of Saving the Relationship?

-In that same article, Paul Coleman, a psychologist and author of Finding Peace When Your Heart Is In Pieces tells SELF, "If a couple is dating or just started living together, there is less of a need to go through the work of rebuilding trust."
-In other words, certain factors where both parties are committed to––like kids or a house––may play a role in whether a couple is more likely to weather the conflict.
+In that same article, Paul Coleman, a psychologist and author of Finding Peace When Your Heart Is In Pieces told SELF, "If a couple is dating or just started living together, there is less of a need to go through the work of rebuilding trust."
+In other words, a couple with children or who own a home together may have more of an incentive to try to work it out than a couple that more recently started dating.

 First things first: It sounds completely obvious, but if the two of you want to move past this, the cheating must stop.
-Otherwise, what's the point?
-Lena Derhally, M.S., L.PC. tells SELF.
-On a similar note, Caroline Madden, a marriage therapist specializing in affair recovery says it's essential for the unfaithful partner to be forthcoming about what happened and leave the affair behind.
-Madden told Huffpost in 2015, "When I see couples divorce after an affair, it's not usually because of the infidelity itself: The betrayed spouse simply gave up trying when their husband or wife continued to be selfish, shady, and untrustworthy," At the same time, the extent of details about the affair that are required to be shared will be different for every couple, notes Derhally.
+Caroline Madden, a marriage therapist specializing in affair recovery says it's essential for the unfaithful partner to be forthcoming about what happened and leave the affair behind.
+Madden told HuffPost in 2015, "When I see couples divorce after an affair, it's not usually because of the infidelity itself: The betrayed spouse simply gave up trying when their husband or wife continued to be selfish, shady, and untrustworthy," At the same time, the extent of details about the affair that are required to be shared will be different for every couple, noted licensed professional counselor Lena Derhally to SELF.
 For example, Derhally said that some people will want a play-by-play breakdown (How long?
 With whom?
 How many times?), whereas others aren't interested in the full scope of the transgression.

 A Genuine Apology

 If you were the one who cheated, your typical apology just won't cut it.
-According to Dr. Janis A. Spring, clinical psychologist and author of After the Affair, your apology needs to confirm you've heard and understood specifically how you've hurt your partner.
-Then, it's about demonstrating with your actions you won't repeat your mistake.
-In an interview, Spring said, "Verbal reassurances, promising you won’t do it again, that means nothing after cheating."
+According to Dr. Janis A. Spring, a clinical psychologist and author of After the Affair, your apology needs to confirm you've heard and understood specifically how you've hurt your partner.
+Then, it's about demonstrating with your actions that you won't repeat your mistake.
+"Verbal reassurances, promising you won’t do it again, that means nothing after cheating," Spring told YourTango.

-Broadly speaking, experts agree that to rebuild trust it's important to do whatever is necessary to make your partner feel secure.
-Whether that includes sharing social media passwords, texts, or credit card bills, Michele Weiner-Davis told Huffpost, "This period of increased accountability shouldn't last forever, but it proves you're committed to doing whatever it takes to get the relationship back on track."
-Davis is a marriage therapist and author of Divorce Busting.
-Granted, there are ways to hide information with today's current technology, but the point here is that the cheater be willing to regain their partner's confidence.
+Broadly speaking, experts agree that to rebuild trust it's important to do whatever is necessary to make your partner feel secure, whether that includes sharing social media passwords, texts, or credit card bills, Michele Weiner-Davis, a marriage therapist and author of Divorce Busting told Huffpost, "This period of increased accountability shouldn't last forever, but it proves you're committed to doing whatever it takes to get the relationship back on track," she said.
+Granted, there are ways to hide information with today's technology, but the point here is that the cheater be willing to regain their partner's confidence.

 Additionally, experts advise cheaters share when and if an affair partner contacts them (withholding information doesn't help the relationship progress), and to get tested for any sexually transmitted diseases that might have been contracted during the affair.